pelias/documentation/getting-started/002-search.md

 ![](https://github.com/dianashk/pelias-doc/blob/master/getting-started/overlapping_boundaries.gif)

 ## Prioritize results by proximity
-Many usecases call for the ability to promote nearby results to the top of the list, while still allowing important matches from farther away to be visible.
-If that's your conundrum, here's what to do.
+Many use cases call for the ability to promote nearby results to the top of the list, while still allowing important matches from farther away to be visible.
+Mapzen Search allows you to prioritize results within geographic boundaries, including around a point, within a country, or within a region.

 ### Prioritize around a point

 ![](https://github.com/dianashk/pelias-doc/blob/master/getting-started/focus_point.png)

-Search will focus on a given point anywhere on earth, and results within 100 kilometers will be prioritized higher, thereby surfacing highest in the list.
-Once all the nearby results have been found, additional results will come from the rest of the world, without any further location-based prioritization.
+By specifying a `focus.point`, nearby places will be scored higher depending on how close they are to the `focus.point` so that places with higher scores will appear higher in the results list.
+The effect of this scoring boost diminishes to zero after 100 kilometers away from the `focus.point`.
+After all the nearby results have been found, additional results will come from the rest of the world, without any further location-based prioritization.

 To find YMCA again, but this time near the a specific coordinate location (representing the Sydney Opera House) in Sydney, Australia.